Brick Owens: Notable games

 Owens was also the home plate umpire on June 15, 1925, when the Philadelphia Athletics scored 13 runs in the bottom of the eighth inning, coming back from a 15–4 deficit to defeat the Cleveland Indians 17–15, and tying the major league record for the greatest deficit overcome to win a game.
+In this game, Owens suffered two broken hip bones when he was involved in a collision at the plate with Freddy Spurgeon.
+He was expected to miss the rest of the season.

 Death

 Owens died at age 64 in Chicago after suffering a heart attack at the wholesale meat distributor where he had worked as a salesman since leaving baseball.
 He was buried in Fairmount-Willow Hills Memorial Park in Willow Springs, Illinois.